eccenca/documentation.eccenca.com/docs/release-notes/corporate-memory-24-2/index.md

     -   Navigation component honors the module settings for navigationItemsPerPage.
     -   Navigation component shows correct pagination for search.
     -   Turtle tab is visible, even if the user has no write access.
--   _Easynav_
+-   _Business Knowledge Editor - EasyNav_
-    -   inverse properties are shown in the correct direction.
+    -   Inverse properties are shown in the correct direction.
     -   Labels with more than approx. 24 characters and no white space are now correctly split into two lines.

 ## eccenca DataPlatform v24.2.0